how to get an overtired toddler to sleep

 10 Proven Ways to Help Your Overtired Toddler Sleep: How to Get An Overtired Toddler to Sleep

-As a mom of two energetic toddlers, I know firsthand how challenging it can be to put an overtired little one to bed.
+As a mom of two energetic toddlers, I know firsthand how to get an overtired toddler to sleep can be challenging.
 When your toddler misses their sleep window, they often become cranky, hyperactive, and resistant to bedtime – creating a frustrating cycle that’s tough to break.

 I’ve spent countless nights learning effective techniques to help overtired toddlers fall asleep peacefully.
 Through extensive research and real-world experience, I’ve discovered that the key lies in recognizing early signs of fatigue and implementing a calming bedtime routine.
 In this guide, I’ll share proven methods that’ll help you tackle those difficult nights when your toddler is too tired to sleep.